seblegall/mrbot/README.md

 Then, MrBot will listen all the messages sent in the room and only catch the one that begin with "@mrbot".

 MrBot will then catch those *notifications* messages and send them to Dialogflow.
-Dialogflow will take this message and match it to a corresponding [intent](https://dialogflow.com/docs/intents) you've defined.
-Then, Dialogflow will return the corresponding response depending on the *context* and your intent configuration.
+Dialogflow will take those messages and match it to a corresponding [intent](https://dialogflow.com/docs/intents) you've defined.
+Then, Dialogflow will return the corresponding answer depending on the *context* and your intent configuration.

 To be able to do that, MrBot use the [DialogFlow REST API](https://dialogflow.com/docs/reference/agent/).